On this page

 Perform a standard role assignment:

-- Assign a role to a user or group.
+- Assign a role to a user, group, or client.
 The user now has access to the admin permissions and resources for the role.

-- (Optional) If the role supports targets, use one of the target operations (user role targets (opens new window) or group role targets (opens new window)) to indicate which specific resource the admin can manage.
+- (Optional) If the role supports targets, use one of the target operations (user role targets (opens new window), group role targets (opens new window), or client role targets (opens new window)) to indicate which specific resource the admin can manage.

 The following are the entities involved in a standard role assignment: